 However, as time wears on, oral traditions tend to become attenuated or distorted, and so by the third century the apostolic Scriptures became the only sure link to what the apostles actually taught.
 This is common sense, and was the view of the third and early fourth century church fathers.
-For instance, Cyril of Jerusalem in the fourth century stated: “With regard to the divine and saving mysteries of faith, no doctrine, however trivial, may be taught without the backing of the divine Scriptures.”
+For instance, Cyril of Jerusalem in the fourth century stated: “With regard to the divine and saving mysteries of faith, no doctrine, however trivial, may be taught without the backing of the divine Scriptures.
+We must not let ourselves be drawn aside by mere persuasion and cleverness of speech.
+Do not even give absolute belief to me, the one who tells you these things, unless you receive proof from the divine Scriptures of what I teach.
+For the faith that brings us salvation acquires its force, not from fallible reasonings, but from what can be proved out of the holy Scriptures .”
 Athanasius put it this way: “The holy and inspired Scriptures are fully sufficient for the proclamation of the truth.”
 For more on this see http://www.reformation21.org/blog/2015/03/calvin-contra-rome-on-scriptur-1.php .

 1 Corinthians 15:3-4 … contains a Christian creed of pre-Pauline origin.
 The antiquity of the creed has been located by many Biblical scholars to less than a decade after Jesus’ death, originating from the Jerusalem apostolic community.
 Concerning this creed, Campenhausen wrote, “This account meets all the demands of historical reliability that could possibly be made of such a text,” whilst A. M. Hunter said, “The passage therefore preserves uniquely early and verifiable testimony.
 It meets every reasonable demand of historical reliability.”